vozlt/nginx-module-vts/README.md

 * **$vts_cache_scarce_counter**
  * The number of cache scare.
 * **$vts_request_time**
- * The average of request processing time.
+ * The average of request processing times.

 ## Limit